AaronCoplan/MyQ/README.md

 The app uses the [Spotify Web API][3] for searches and the [Spotify SDK / Spotify App Remote][4] for playing the music on the host device.
 Additionally, the app uses Firebase for its [authentication][5] and [real time database][6].

 _While the app has worked well in all tests thus far, here may be some aspects of the app that do not work perfectly, especially as the Spotify App Remote features are still in beta.
-If you have trouble or encounter bugs, please create an issue so it can be fixed!_
+If you have trouble or encounter bugs, please [create an issue][7] so it can be fixed!_

 ### Requirements to Build from Source